- All Topics

 The beta rating represents the number of particles that enter the filter relative to the number of particles that are flowing out.
 System filters should have a beta rating of 75 or higher.

 For a 10-micron filter, this is expressed as B10=75.
-This means that for every 75 solid, spherical particles entering the filter which are 10 microns and above, only one particle will exit the outlet port.
+This means that for every 75 solid, spherical particles (10 microns and above) entering the filter, only one particle will exit the outlet port.
 Beta ratings of 200 are common for many filters in use today.

 Contamination levels in hydraulic systems are measured by the ISO 4406 cleanliness code.
 The desired target level is dependent on the most critical hydraulic component and the pressure in the system.